I Tested the 7 Best Web Browsers of 2025: Results Inside

 2. Which browser is best for privacy?

-Brave and Firefox are the top contenders for privacy.
-Brave blocks ads and trackers by default, while Firefox offers Enhanced Tracking Protection and customizable privacy settings.
+For built-in security and tracker blocking, Brave and Firefox are the strongest options.
+Brave blocks ads and trackers by default, while Firefox includes Enhanced Tracking Protection and runs on a non-Chromium engine, reducing reliance on Google’s ecosystem.

 Yes, the browsers reviewed in this article—Google Chrome, Brave, Microsoft Edge, Mozilla Firefox, Safari, Opera, and Vivaldi—are all free to download and use.